Global BrandingBy Tom Dougherty

-YOUNG WIFE: Wife is the hero.
-It was too bad no one bothered to find out that in Egypt, mother-in-law is an honored person.
+YOUNG WIFE: The wife is the hero.
+It was too bad no one bothered to find out that in Egypt, a mother-in-law is an honored person.
 She is seen as an authority and help — not the meddlesome stereotype that we find in Europe.
 The result… the launch was a major flop.

 No REAL Brands

-In the absence of REAL brand, the global brand strategy management team was forced to look for solutions based on efficacy and they failed miserably.
-The cleaning process in Egypt was amazingly complicated and time consuming.
+In the absence of a REAL brand, the global brand strategy management team was forced to look for solutions based on efficacy and they failed miserably.
+The cleaning process in Egypt was amazingly complicated and time-consuming.

 The wife, who’s been responsible for the washing, would spend hours each day cleaning the family wash.